When a Student Has ‘2 Mommies’

-BOSTON — When headlines announced last week that a Boston Catholic school had denied admission to a student because his parents were lesbians, the Boston Archdiocese scrambled to contain the damage.
+BOSTON — When headlines announced that a Boston Catholic school denied admission to a student because his parents were lesbians, the Boston Archdiocese scrambled to contain the damage.

 The superintendent of Catholic schools, Mary Grassa O’Neill, insisted there had been a mistake and vowed to locate another parochial school for the child.
 The executive director of the Catholic Schools Foundation warned that subsidies would be withheld from any school that discriminated against such students.